hpgavin/HPGdaac/doc/PREEMPT_RT-patch-PiOS-20240219.md

 make -j4 all             # .. this will take about three hours on a RPi 4 sudo make modules_install
 ```
-At the end of modules_install output,
-the last section of `DEPMOD` should indicate that the version of your new RT kernel includes `-v7l-rt` ... as in ... `DEPMOD  lib/modules/6.1.77-rt24-v7l-rt+`
+The end of the output of `make modules_install` should indicate that the version of your new RT kernel includes `-v7l-rt` ... as in ... `DEPMOD  lib/modules/6.1.77-rt24-v7l-rt+`

 ## 5. Install the patched and built kernel onto your Raspberry Pi